Graduate Artist Scheme

 For those that want to, questions can also be answered in a video format (no longer than 5 minutes).
 For any access needs or queries please get in touch.

 We are particularly interested in artists based in the North of England.
-Candidates must have graduated in the last five years and be available to teach in Leeds w/c 15th April.
+Candidates must have graduated in the last five years and be available to teach in Leeds w/c tbc.
 We will prioritise candidates who are available for at least three out of four days so they can take the other Graduate Artist’s class.

 One graduate artist will teach Monday and Wednesday and the other Tuesday and Thursday.